mtdoyle/CLSpeedPhantomJS/README.md

+#The below info might be outdated - I have not attempted the instructions before for a long time

 # CenturyLink Speed Finder using PhantomJS headless browser

 Instructions on how to set an environment up to run this program: